kkylin/diffeom/README.md

-This is DIFFEOM, a Scheme library for numerically solving differential equations on manifolds.
+This is DIFFEOM ("DIFFerential Equations On Manifolds"), a Scheme library for numerically solving differential equations on manifolds.
 It is the source code for MIT AI Tech Memo 1631 (see below), which basically documents my MEng thesis, written at Project MAC under the direction of Gerald Jay Sussman.
 The goal was to provide a software framework for solving differential equations (ordinary and partial) on manifolds, with a focus on those equations arising from classical mechanics.

 Main features: